anishneema/automativerobots/index.md

-Here's a beautified version of your portfolio with improved formatting and writing: markdownCopy# WALL-E Robot: An Interactive Companion
+# WALL-E Robot: An Interactive Companion

 Have you ever wanted a personalized robot companion?
 Look no further!
 WALL-E is here, an innovative automative robot that responds to your presence.
 By simply moving your hand closer or farther away, you can change WALL-E's emotions and movements.
 This project combines Arduino programming, sensor technology, and expressive visual elements to make a robot come to life.